yue/yue/docs/guides/cpp/getting_started.md

 ## Building the program from source code

-There is no assumption on which build system you should use, to use Yue, you can download the `libyue_VERSION_PLATFORM.zip` archive from the [Releases][releases] page, which includes header and source files of Yue.
+There is no assumption on which build system you should use.
+To use Yue, you can download the `libyue_VERSION_PLATFORM.zip` archive from the [Releases][releases] page, which includes header and source files of Yue.

 The `libyue` zip archive includes following files:

 * `include` - Headers of `nativeui` and `base` libraries.
+* `src`
+  * `mac` - Source code for macOS platform.
+  * `linux` - Source code for Linux platform.
-* `src` - Source code.
+  * `win` - Source code for Win32 platform.
 * `sample_app` - A sample app using Yue.
 * `CMakeLists.txt` - An example cmake file building the sample app.

-Note that since `base` and `nativeui` are very complex codebases, implementations for different platforms have been split into different files, and it would cause headaches when building them with different build systems.
+Note that since `base` and `nativeui` are very complex codebases, implementations for different platforms have been split into different files, and it would cause headaches when building them directly with build systems other than `GN`.

-In order to make it simple to embed Yue into other systems, the `libyue` zip archives include processed source code files: each platform gets its own source code archives, which can be added to any build system without worrying about adding special compiling rules.
+So in order to make it simple to embed Yue into other build systems, the `libyue` zip archives include processed source code files: each platform gets its own source code archives, which can be added to any build system directly without worrying about adding special compiling rules.

 If you are working on a cross-platform app and want to build for all platforms, you can simply download all the source code archives and merge them together.